kandelvijaya/Terms/PrivacyPolicy_BoiledEggTimerApp.md

 Privacy Policy for Egg Timer: Perfect Boiled Eggs
 =================================================

 At Egg Timer: Perfect Boiled Eggs, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by Egg Timer: Perfect Boiled Eggs and how we use it.
+We are proud to mention we don't collect any data from the user beyond what Apple's iOS/watchOS default metrics.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.